RootPrivileges/terragrunt-aws/README.md

 ./account-init.sh -a <access key> -s <secret key> -k <keybase profile>
 ```

 - The script may error during initial execution, as some modules timeout on first deployment.
-Repeatedly re-running the script will put the environment into the defined state, and this is only really an issue on intial run.
+Repeatedly re-running the script will put the environment into the defined state, so this is only really an issue on initial run.

+  - In particular, CloudWatch modules on child accounts like to complain with either:
+    - "The AWS Access Key Id needs a subscription for the service", or
+    - "OptInRequired: You are not subscribed to this service.
+Please go to http://aws.amazon.com to subscribe."
+  - The time it takes to re-execute the script down to the same module a second time around is (usually) enough time the subscription to propogate through Amazon's infrastructure and succeed.

 10. Running the script is only needed for initial provisioning of the accounts.